 The Kurt Weill Foundation for Music was founded in 1962.
 Although a few awards were made in the early years of the Foundation, the grant and sponsorship program began to flourish in the mid-1980s.
 Since 1984 independent grant panels have recommended, and the Board of Trustees has awarded, more than 500 grants and $3,000,000 to organizations and scholars worldwide in support of excellence in the presentation and study of Kurt Weill's compositions.
 In 2013, the Marc Blitzstein catalogue joined the list of works eligible for support.

-In addition to its established grant program, the Kurt Weill Foundation cultivates relationships with professional arts organizations and leading educational institutions.
-Such organizations may approach the Foundation with ideas for major projects, and the Foundation may on occasion present proposals to the organizations.
-Such projects are developed through extended discussion between the Foundation and the organizations, and the Foundation provides substantial funding in order to make them possible.
+In addition to its grant program, the Kurt Weill Foundation cultivates relationships with professional arts organizations and leading educational institutions in connection with major projects and initiatives.
+Organizations may approach the Foundation with ideas for projects, and the Foundation may on occasion present proposals to the organizations.
+Collaborative projects are developed through extended discussion between the Foundation and the organizations, and the Foundation provides substantial funding in order to make them possible.

 The first Kurt Weill Prize for a scholarly book was bestowed in 1995 and the first prize for a scholarly article followed in 1999.
 Every two years, the author of a book and the author of an article are recognized for distinguished scholarship in music theater since 1900.
 Currently the awards carry cash prizes of $5,000 and $2,000, respectively.
 Prizes disbursed have totaled $46,000 to date.
 The next book and article prizes will be conferred in 2015.